celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator-in-baklava.md

 If you don't have an internal IP address over which the Validator and Proxy can communicate, feel free to set the internal IP address to the external IP address.

-If you don't know your Proxy's external IP address, you can get it by running the following command:
+If you don't know your proxy's external IP address, you can get it by running the following command:

 ```bash
 # On the proxy machine